-SH2 closed near Tangoio, Hawke's Bay after crash
+SH2 set to reopen to one lane at Tangoio, Hawke's Bay, hours after crash

-State Highway 2 is closed near Tangoio after a truck and car crash this morning.
+State Highway 2 near Tangoio will be re-opening one lane shortly after being closed since early this morning following a truck and car crash.

 Police were called to the scene at 6.25am.